WebAssembly/spec/document/core/exec/runtime.rst

 ~~~~~~~~~~~~~~~~~~

 A *function instance* is the runtime representation of a :ref:`function <syntax-func>`.
-It effectively is a *closure* of the original function over the runtime :ref:`module instance <syntax-moduleinst>` of its own :ref:`module <syntax-module>`.
+It effectively is a *closure* of the original function over the runtime :ref:`module instance <syntax-moduleinst>` of its originating :ref:`module <syntax-module>`.
-The module instance is used to resolve references to other non-local definitions during execution of the function.
+The module instance is used to resolve references to other definitions during execution of the function.

 .. math::
    \begin{array}{llll}